juliangruendner/fhir-testdata-generator/README.md

 Start the nodejs docker container for development: `docker-compose -f docker-compose.dev.yml`

-connect to development docker container `docker-compose -f docker-compose.dev.yml exec testdatagenerator bash`
+connect to the development docker container `docker-compose -f docker-compose.dev.yml exec testdatagenerator bash`

-Run the tesdata generator inside the container - see
+Run the tesdata generator inside the container - see USING THE TESTDATA GENERATOR below.

 ## RUN WITHOUT DOCKER - FOR DEV